 Þórsmörk (Thorsmork) valley, just over a mile from Seljalandsfoss, is one of Iceland’s most beautiful regions.

-The hiking trails here are the main attraction, offering options for all levels—from the shorter Valahnukur loop to the iconic 19-mile (30 km) Fimmvörðuháls hike.
+The hiking trails here are the main draw, with options across all ability levels — from the shorter Valahnukur loop to the iconic 19-mile (30 km) Fimmvörðuháls hike.

 ➡️ TAKE A TOUR: DT 403 Private Monster Truck Þórsmörk Valley & Eyjafjallajökull